NATPS: Nonadiabatic Transition Path Sampling Using Time-Reversible MASH Dynamics

-The kinetic bifurcation observed in Fig.~\ref{fig:ttdist12000} suggests that the composition of the TPS ensemble depends strongly on the extent of nonadiabaticity of the system.
+The bimodality observed in the right panel of Fig.~\ref{fig:ttdist12000}a suggests that the composition of the TPS ensemble depends strongly on the extent of nonadiabaticity of the system.
 We therefore examine how the ensemble properties change with the temperature $T$ and the electronic coupling $V_c$.

-\paragraph{Temperature dependence.} First, the coupling is fixed at $V_c = 0.2\epsilon$ and the temperature is varied between $300$ and $30,000$~K. To ensure stable equilibration across this wide temperature range, we employ a path-space annealing procedure: sampling begins at the highest temperature and the final trajectory of each ensemble is used to initialize the simulation at the next lower temperature.
-The resulting temperature dependence of the mean transition time (MTT), the mean number of hops, and the standard deviation of the transition time is shown in Fig.~\ref{fig:MTTMNTSTD_T}.
+The coupling is fixed at $V_c = 0.2\,\epsilon$ and the temperature is varied between $300$ and $30,000$~K. To ensure stable equilibration across this wide temperature range, we employ a path-space annealing procedure: sampling begins at the highest temperature and the final trajectory of each ensemble is used to initialize the simulation at the next lower temperature.
+The resulting temperature dependence of the mean transition time and the mean number of hops are shown in Fig.~\ref{fig:MTTMNTSTD_T}.
+We notice that as temperature increases, the distribution of transition times broadens and thus the standard deviation $\sigma_\tau (T)$ increases.
+To ensure reliable statistics from the path ensemble, we adapt the ensemble size $N_{\text{TPS}}$ so as to keep the ratio $\frac{\sigma_\tau (T)}{\sqrt{N_{\text{TPS}}}}$ approximately constant.

 In the low temperature range (up to 2000~K), the mean transition time decreases rapidly as $T$ increases, reflecting the larger kinetic energy available for barrier crossing.
 However, this trend weakens significantly at higher temperatures.
-Simultaneously, the variance of the transition time increases and closely follows the growth in the mean number of hops.
-To understand this behavior, we separate trajectories into purely adiabatic paths and paths involving surface hops (Fig.~\ref{fig:MTTMNTSTD_T}e).

-Adiabatic trajectories shorten steadily with temperature, as expected for increasingly ballistic motion.
+To understand this behavior, we separate trajectories into purely adiabatic paths and paths involving surface hops (Fig.~\ref{fig:MTTMNTSTD_T}b).
+Adiabatic trajectories shorten steadily with $T$, as expected for increasingly ballistic motion.
 In contrast, nonadiabatic trajectories show only a weak temperature dependence.
-This behavior originates from excited-state trapping: once a trajectory hops to the excited state, the time required to return to the ground state is primarily governed by the electronic coupling rather than the nuclear momentum.
+This behavior originates from excited state trapping: once a trajectory hops to the excited state, the time required to return to the ground state is primarily governed by the electronic coupling rather than the nuclear momentum.
 As a result, the excited-state lifetime becomes the dominant contribution to the total transition time, producing an effective kinetic plateau.